jrcharney/LaunchCodeNotes/Source Code/sedgewick/index.md

 A **pushdown stack** is an ADT that comprises two basic operations: insert (**push**) a new item, and remove (**pop**) the item that was recently inserted.
 We can implement the **push** and **pop** operations for the pushdown stack ADT in constant time, using either arrays or linked lists.

+A **FIFO queue** is an ADT that comprises two basic operations: insert(**put**) a new item, and remove(**get**) the item that was recently inserted.
+We can implement the **get** and **put** operations for the FIFO queue ADT in constant time, using either arrays or linked lists.

+A **first-class data type** is one in which we can use in our programs in the same was as we use primitive data types.

+A recursive method that divides a problem of size $N$ into two independent (nonempty) parts that it solves recursively calls itself less than $N$ times.

+The recursive divide-and-conquer algorithm for the towers of Hanoi problem produces a solution that has $2^N - 1$ moves.

+Dynamic programming reduces the running time of a recursive method to be at most the time required to evaluate the function for all arguments less than or equal to the given argument, treating the cost of a recursive invocation as constant.

 ## Code Snippets